Dexter is my pride, my comfort, and my joy.

 Five years after Dex arrived, I did some fostering for a few rescues.
 One of my foster dogs was a traumatised, totally shut down young dog from Romania.
 I have never - before or since - met such a terrified dog.
 It was heartbreaking.

 Pearl was only meant to stay with me for a week - but there was no way she was going anywhere.
-Five years on, and I'm happy to say she is now a confident, mischevious little minx!
+Seven years on, and I'm happy to say she is now a confident, playful little minx!